 and Pyramid Gallery, York

-She also works at the Hepworth Art Gallery in Wakefield as a Creative Practitioner, specialising in workshops and events to do with Ceramics and Art History, http://www.hepworthwakefield.org/bookclub/.
+She also worked at the Hepworth Art Gallery in Wakefield as a Creative Practitioner, specialising in workshops and events to do with Ceramics and Art History, and developing a bookclub which then became self supporting.

 As an Art Historian she has created a 5 year syllabus for adult education.